Ragenose/t2ee/doc/code_quality_review.md

 #### Configurability

 The configurable values are stored in separate YAML files or in Docker file which require no change in the code.

+### Reusability

+The same code is not repeated more than twice.
+Generic functions and services are reused over different components.